VpnInit AppleScript: Override and Restore Default VPN-Routes on OS X

 Automating MakeMKV with AppleScript

-Posted by: admin : Category: OS X, Operating Systems, Programming, Scripting
+Posted by: admin : Category: Operating Systems, OS X, Programming, Scripting

 It’s only days since I wrote about a custom script action upon inserting a DVD in OS X, allowing me have either run the DVD Player or MakeMKV to rip the DVDs.